Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 The true backpacker bar is the one you make yourself, or so we reckon!

-Koh Yao Noi is nominally a Muslim island and beer/alcohol is not for sale at the 7/11.
-You can , however, buy alcohol at a number of shops around the island.
-We found the best value spots were all in the main town around the 7/11.
-Just respect the local customs, don't throw their concession to tourism in their faces and definitely don't be those a***h**le farangs drunkenly littering the beaches.
+Koh Yao Noi is nominally a Muslim island and beer/alcohol is not for sale at the 7-Eleven.
+You can, however, buy alcohol at a number of shops around the island.
+We found the best value spots were all in the main town just over the road from the 7/11.
+If you are planning to drink alcohol, just respect the local customs, don't throw their concession to tourism in their faces and definitely don't be those a***h**le farangs drunkenly littering the beaches.

 How Long Should I Spend on Koh Yao Noi?

-Koh Yao Noi is the perfect place to relax and unwind after one of the busier islands or Ao Nang/Railay beach.
+Koh Yao Noi is the perfect place to relax and unwind after a stay at the busier beaches of Ao Nang, Railay or Phuket.

 Is Koh Yao Noi Worth a Visit?